SanadAlwerfali/NeoGlasses/README.md

 ### Implementation Notes

-- Each Python script in the `modules/` directory represents a separate module of our system.
-These scripts can contain one or more classes or functions, depending on the complexity of the task they handle.
+- **Microkernel-Centric Structure**

+    - The `modules/` directory contains Python scripts representing plug-in modules of the system.
+Each script encapsulates specific functionalities like camera input handling, object detection, or voice command processing.

+    - These scripts are designed to interact with the Central Control Module (Microkernel), located in the `control.py` file.
+They provide specific services and process information as requested by the Microkernel.

+- **Central Control Module (`control.py`):**

-- The `main.py` script should be responsible for initializing and orchestrating the interactions between different modules.
-It will leverage the **Central Control Module** (`control.py`) for most of its operations.
+    - This script acts as the Microkernel of our system.
+It is responsible for initializing the system, managing the lifecycle of plug-in modules, handling inter-module communication, and coordinating overall system operations.

+    - The Microkernel maintains a high-level control over the system, delegating specific tasks to plug-in modules and ensuring seamless cooperation between them.

+- **`main.py` as System Initiator:**

+    - The main.py file serves as the entry point of the application.
+Its primary role is to initialize the Microkernel and kickstart the system's operations.

+    - It calls the initialization function in the Central Control Module, which in turn prepares the system by setting up the plug-in modules and readying them for operation.

 - It's good practice to include a `README.md` file with clear instructions on how to set up and run our application, along with any other relevant information.